kazimirm/transition-system-based-solver/README.md

 # Transition-system-based HTN planning solver

 Repository of HTN solver based on translating the planning problem to a reachability problem in a transition system and using off-the-shelf reachability solver for the actual solving.
+This is my defended bachelor thesis including pdf files done during 2020/21 year.
 Expected input are HTN tasks in totally-ordered HDDL language.
 This project was developed as bachelor thesis for IPSS on MFF CUNI 2021.

 ## Abstract